Randomness below complete theories of arithmetic: Random join property for PA degrees

 \subsection{Coding into a random}

-The coding we use is based on the standard coding method into 1-randoms by \citet{gacsMR859105} and \citet{MR820784}.
+The coding we use is based on the standard coding method into randoms by \citet{gacsMR859105} and \citet{MR820784}.
 The general form of this method is reviewed by \citet{codico} along with its limitations, some of which are relevant to our task.
-The idea is to start with a \pz class of positive measure which contains only 1-randoms.
-A \pz class of reals is the set of paths $[P] \subseteq \twome$ of a \emph{\pz tree} $P$, namely a \pz prefix-closed subset of $\twomel$. \citet{MR820784} showed that that each $\tau\in P$ has a computable positive lower-bound on $\mu([P]\cap \dbra{\tau})$, where $\dbra{\tau}:=\sqbrad{x\in[P]}{\tau\prec x}$.
+The idea is to start with a \pz class of positive measure which contains only randoms.
+A \pz class of reals is the set of paths $[P] \subseteq \twome$ of a \emph{\pz tree} $P$, namely a \pz downward prefix-closed subset of $\twomel$, without dead-ends (every node in $P$ has a successor in $P$). \citet{MR820784} showed that each $\tau\in P$ has a computable positive lower-bound on $\mu([P]\cap \dbra{\tau})$, where $\dbra{\tau}:=\sqbrad{x\in[P]}{\tau\prec x}$.
 This implies that there exists computable increasing $(\ell_n)$ such that